midnightmeshllc/Midnight.SOAP.SDK/README.md

 ## Overview

-**Midnight.SOAP.SDK** is a .NET 8 library that provides a modern, strongly-typed interface for integrating with the Midnight SOAP API.
-It simplifies authentication, request construction, and XML response parsing for operations such as customer management, order processing, and inventory control.
+**Midnight.SOAP.SDK** is a .NET 8 library that provides a modern, strongly-typed interface for integrating with PrintReach's Midnight SOAP API.
+It simplifies authentication, request construction, and XML response parsing for all SOAP operations currently exposed.
 The SDK is designed for developers who need to interact with the Midnight API in a robust and maintainable way.

-*Notice: Midnight.SOAP.SDK does not currently support User-defined fields*
 ---

 ## Features

 - **Authentication**: Securely authenticate with the Midnight SOAP API using developer tokens.
 - **Order & Inventory Management**: Retrieve, update, and insert order and inventory data.
-- **Strongly-Typed Requests**: Uses strongly-typed request objects to ensure type safety and reduce runtime errors.
+- **Strongly-Typed Requests**: Uses strongly-typed request objects to ensure type safety and reduce runtime errors caused by string concatenated XML inputs.
-- **Strongly-Typed Responses**: Converts Midnight API XML responses into strongly-typed C# models.
+- **Strongly-Typed Responses**: Converts Midnight API XML response strings into strongly-typed C# models.
+- **UserDefinedFields**: Full support for UDF fields, all values will be in string format.
+Convert to appropriate type within your program.
 - **Logging**: Integrated Serilog logging for diagnostics and debugging.

 ---